Databus Logo

 Web OPAC — Student Online Catalogue

-Students shouldn't have to visit the library to know if a book is available.
-Web OPAC gives 24/7 catalogue access from any device, anywhere.
+Students shouldn't have to visit to know if a book is in.
+The Web OPAC gives 24/7 catalogue access from any device.

-• Advanced Search & Filters — Search by title, author, subject, publisher, call number, language, or year.
-Real-time availability shown against each result.
+• Advanced search — by title, author, subject, publisher, call number, language, or year, with real-time availability.

-• Self-Service Account — Students view their checkout history, pending fines, due dates, and renew books online — without visiting the counter.
+• Self-service account — view checkout history, fines, and due dates, and renew online.

 RFID Integration & Self-Issue Kiosk

-• SIP2 Protocol Support — Integrates with RFID security gates, self-issue kiosks, and handheld readers from all major vendors (3M, Bibliotheca, and others).
+• SIP2 support — integrates with RFID gates, self-issue kiosks, and handheld readers (3M, Bibliotheca, and others).

-• Self-Issue Kiosk — Students issue and return books at the touchscreen kiosk — zero counter interaction needed for routine transactions.
+• Self-issue kiosk — students issue and return at the touchscreen, with no counter step for routine loans.

 Digital Repository & E-Resources

-• PhD Thesis Repository (ETD) — Store, index, and make PhD and M.Phil dissertations searchable by title, author, department, and year.
-Required for NAAC and UGC reporting.
+• Thesis repository (ETD) — store and index PhD and M.Phil dissertations, searchable by title, author, department, and year.

-• Past Question Papers Archive — Organize past semester papers by subject, year, and department.
-Students access them through the OPAC directly.
+• Past papers archive — organise semester papers by subject, year, and department, accessible through the OPAC.

-• N-LIST / INFLIBNET Management — Track and manage student and faculty access to N-LIST e-resources.
-Generate the usage reports required for INFLIBNET submissions.
+• N-LIST / INFLIBNET — manage access to N-LIST e-resources and produce the usage reports INFLIBNET submissions need.

-Know which books are most borrowed, which journals are unused, and how many students visit daily.
-Data that drives better procurement decisions — and satisfies NAAC inspectors.
+Know which books are borrowed most, which journals go unused, and how many students visit — data for better acquisition decisions and for NAAC evidence.

-• Journal & Periodical Subscriptions — Track subscription start/end dates, renewals, and missing issues for every journal and magazine your library subscribes to.
+• Journals & serials — track subscription dates, renewals, and missing issues for every periodical.

-• Biometric Gate Footfall Tracking — Connect biometric devices at library entry to track daily footfall by student, department, and time slot.
-Required for NAAC Criterion IV.
+• Footfall tracking — log daily library footfall by department and time slot for Criterion IV.

 Student Experience